bz-lab/AUITestAgent/README.md

 ![overview](assets/overview.png)

-To enhance the performance of LLM-based agents in the domain-specific area of UI testing, AUITestAgent decouples GUI interaction and function verification into two separate modules, performing verification after interaction.
+To enhance the performance of LLM-based agents in the domain-specific area of UI testing, AUITestAgent decouples GUI interaction and function verification into two separate modules, performing verification after the interaction.

  In terms of implementation, AUITestAgent extracts GUI interactions from test requirements using dynamically organized agents to tackle the diversity of requirement expressions.
-Then, a multi-dimensional data extraction strategy is employed to retrieve data relevant to the test requirements from the interaction trace and performs verification.
+Then, a multi-dimensional data extraction strategy is employed to retrieve data relevant to the test requirements from the interaction trace and perform verification.

 ## 📺 Demo